jtmuller5/dartantic_ai/README.md

 - [ ] Simple Assistant/Agent loop utilities
 - [ ] Per call usage statistics

-## Provider Switching

-dartantic_ai supports seamless switching between OpenAI and Gemini providers within a single conversation.
-You can alternate between providers (e.g., OpenAI → Gemini → OpenAI) and the message history—including tool calls and tool results—remains compatible and threaded correctly.
-This enables robust multi-provider workflows, such as starting a conversation with one provider and continuing it with another, or leveraging provider-specific strengths in a single chat.

-- Message history is serialized and deserialized in a provider-agnostic way.
-- Tool call and result IDs are stable and compatible across providers.
-- Integration tests verify that tool calls and results are preserved and threaded correctly when switching providers.

-This feature allows you to build advanced, resilient LLM applications that can leverage multiple providers transparently.

 ## Usage

 The following are some examples that work in the current build.